 Center for Inquiry — Toronto, ON

-Dr. Christopher DiCarlo is a fellow, advisor, and board member of the Society of Ontario Free Thinkers and the Centre for Inquiry Canada.
+Dr. Christopher DiCarlo is a fellow and advisor of the Society of Ontario Free Thinkers and the Centre for Inquiry Canada.
 He has been invited to speak at numerous national and international conferences and written many scholarly papers ranging from bioethics to cognitive evolution.
-His book entitled How to Become a Really Good Pain in the Ass: A Critical Thinker’s Guide to Asking the Right Questions was released world-wide by Prometheus Books in July 2011.
+His book entitled How to Become a Really Good Pain in the Ass: A Critical Thinker’s Guide to Asking the Right Questions has gone into its 5th printing and is now a best-seller.

 He is a past Visiting Research Scholar at Harvard University in the Faculty of Arts and Sciences: Department of Anthropology and the Peabody Museum of Archaeology and Ethnology.
-Here, he conducted research for two works in progress entitled The Comparative Brain: The Evolution of Human Reasoning and The Evolution of Religion: Why Many Need to Believe in Deities, Demons, and the Unseen.
+Here, he conducted research for two major papers entitled The Comparative Brain: The Evolution of Human Reasoning and The Evolution of Religion: Why Many Need to Believe in Deities, Demons, and the Unseen.

 He is currently engaged in writing his latest book, Flying Without a Pilot: A Determined Look at the Future of Ethics, Law, and the Value of Human Behavior.